 - NO audio cassette decks

-- NO fixed computers; you will need access to a laptop.
+- NO fixed computers; you will need access to a laptop with compatible ports or adapters.

-As our classrooms are often full, many speciality events are schedule in multipurpose rooms that often double has hallways, and/or study areas.
+As our classrooms are often full, many specialty events are schedule in multipurpose rooms that often double as hallways, and/or study areas.
 If you are expecting to do a presentation in these areas, here is what you should know does or does not exist there.

 Sullivan 2nd Floor Gallery